christianezeani/panthera-jekyll/en/Achievement.md

 ![](/Certificates/Csharp.jpg "Certificate in the Scientific Research Conference at the Faculty Information Technology UET-VNU.")

 #### 2016-2017
 * I completed a course about Android application development of ITPlus with a certificate.
-Afterward, I joined an internship during four months about Android application development in a company.
+Afterward, I completed an internship during four months about Android application development in a company.
 ![](/Certificates/android.jpg "Certificate Android application development of ITPlus.")

 #### 2015-2016